Last Updated: November 19, 2024

 The "Long Traverse" - Long, Tynemouth, Arrowhead, Tabletop & Anemone, August 2023

 Wes and I had some unfinished business to attend to in the Lizzie Lake area after rain stymied our plans for Long Peak the previous Summer.
 This time we upped the ante and tacked on Tynemouth Mountain, Arrowhead Mountain, Tabletop Mountain and Anemone Peak for a full-day traverse of the area.
 Joined by fellow BCMC'er Crystal, our itinerary called for one day approach to the Lizzie Hut, one day traverse, and the final day hike back to the trailhead.
-Having previously made all the way out to Caltha Peak, at the edge of the Stein Valley Heritage Provincial Park, our objective this time was to bag the main peaks in the core zone of what many refer to simply as the Lizzie Lake area.
+Having previously made it all the way out to Caltha Peak, at the edge of the Stein Valley Heritage Provincial Park, our objective this time was to bag the main peaks in the core zone of what many refer to simply as the Lizzie Lake area.
 Ignoring that fact that in decades past one could practically drive to Lizzie Lake itself, the approach has thankfully seen some attention in recent times and amounts to about 9 km of relatively easy travel mainly on an old forest road.
 Beyond Lizzie Lake itself it is all trail for about 2.5 km to the cozy but mice-infested Lizzie Hut.
 Other than some particularly aggressive ground hornets, depending on the time of year of course, it's a mostly pleasant hike up to the so-called Gates of Shangri-La and the hut a short distance beyond.
 Nobody was there when we arrived, but we did encounter a twosome who'd just completed a circuit like ours.
 Andrew and partner would stay in the hut with us that night and leave the next day.

 Bidding farewell to our hut mates the following morning, we set out on the path for Long Lake aiming for the Long Peak's broad NW Face.
 Without the fog from last year to obscure the way ahead, we easily located the rock bands and ramps mentioned in the Scrambles Guide that give access to "snowfields" on the upper part of the mountain.
 More of an ice remnant than a bonified snowfield nowadays and do beware the occasional refrigerator-size chunk of rock that comes tumbling down from here without warning!
 Skirting the very edge of what could be described as an old lateral moraine, we snuck past the firing zone and made our way on to the upper reaches of Long.
 Onto the summit ridge and a move or two up the small horn on the summit proper and WOO-HAA, what a view!
 So much here to drool over but let me simply say that Cloudraker Mountain the west and Skook Jim to the east are hard to ignore!
 One down and several more to go, so we didn't linger for long before descending.
 Back to the edge of the moraine before cutting right over an endless talus slope towards Tynemouth.
 Trekking poles mighty helpful on a long side-hill traverse over scree and loose blocks here.
 Crystal was adamant that she didn't need poles and ended up falling far behind - oh the stubbornness of youth!